nce/oci-free-cloud-k8s/README.md

 # :cloud: Oracle Cloud kubernetes free tier setup

 This repo utilizes the [always free tier](https://blogs.oracle.com/cloud-infrastructure/post/oracle-builds-out-their-portfolio-of-oracle-cloud-infrastructure-always-free-services) of the oracle cloud to provision a kubernetes cluster.
-In its current state, i just pay a few cents for dns management.
+In its current state, i just pay a few cents for dns management (which you might get for free on cloudflare).

-At orcale cloud the Kubernetes controlplane (oke) is free to use, you just pay for the workers, *if* you surpass the always free tier (which we don't).
+The oracle kubernetes controlplane (oke) is free to use, you just pay for the worker nodes, *if* you surpass the always free tier (which we don't).
-You get 4 oCpus and 24GB memory which are split into two worker-instances (`VM.Standard.A1.Flex` -> arm), allowing good resource utilization.
+You get 4 oCpus and 24GB memory which are split into two worker-instances (`VM.Standard.A1.Flex`), allowing good resource utilization.
-The boot partions are 100Gb each, allowing `longhorn` to use around 60GB as in cluster storage.
-For the ingress class we use `nginx` with the oracle Flexible LB (10Mbps), because that's free as well.
+The boot partions are 100Gb each, so `longhorn` can use around 60GB as in-cluster storage.
+For the ingress class we use `nginx` with the oracle flexible LB (10Mbps), because that's free as well.

 The initial infra setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/

 > :warning: This project uses arm instances, no x86 architecture

-This repo hosts my personal stuff and is a playground for my kubernetes tooling
+This repo hosts my personal stuff and is a playground for my kubernetes tooling.

+In case you want to reproduce the oke setup, you might [find this guide](https://github.com/piontec/free-oci-kubernetes) ,by my coworker, more helpful.

 ## :wrench: Tooling
 - [x] K8s control plane